Estate Agent in Mayfair

 Located in the centre of the capital and within walking distance from the West End, Mayfair offers great links for getting around.
 It is served by several Underground stations including Piccadilly Circus, Oxford Circus, Hyde Park Corner, Green Park, and Bond Street, which are all located in Zone 1 and served by the Victoria, Jubilee, Central, Bakerloo, and Piccadilly lines.
 You can get an annual travel card for around £1300.
 The new Elizabeth Line on Crossrail is set to stop at Bond Street, with trains to Heathrow Airport in under half an hour.

-Shops and Dining
+Shops and Dining in Mayfair

 Property in Mayfair might be ideal for you if you enjoy shopping.
 It is a paradise for shoppers with various designer brand stores along Bond Street and New Bond Street.
 For a more relaxed, intimate atmosphere, it’s worth a visit to Shepherd Market, where you can find several shops, cafes, and restaurants lining the maze of streets.
 There is one three-star Michelin restaurant in Mayfair; Alain Ducasse at The Dorchester.
 Eight restaurants here have two Michelin stars, including Helene Darroze at The Connaught, Hibiscus, and The Green House.
 A further thirteen restaurants boast one Michelin star including Jason Atherton’s Pollen Street Social, Fera at Claridge’s, and Angela Hartnett’s Murano.
 More popular restaurant options in the area include Sexy Fish, a restaurant from club owner and restauranteur Richard Caring with a celebrity following, Kitty Fisher’s in Shepherd Market, where everything is cooked on a wood grill, and Scott’s, a fish restaurant with tables on Mount Street.